In today’s post, I explain what glutamine is, its effect on the brain and body, and why it’s not a safe nutrient for

 - Precursor to the neurotransmitter glutamate

 As an oral supplement, glutamine is used in catabolic states of injury and illness.
 It has been used to combat the muscle wasting that occurs in people with advanced cancer and HIV/AIDS, as well as for professional athletes who expend lots of physical energy.
 People with gut infections and intestinal barrier issues have experienced improvement with glutamine; in general, glutamine is a terrific positive for physical health.

 Glutamine is the precursor for both glutamate and GABA, the two primary neurotransmitters in the brain.
-Glutamine is the #1 neurotransmitter.
+Glutamine is the number one neurotransmitter.
 As it turns out, glutamate is very excitatory and can be very neurotoxic.
 On the other hand, GABA, which also comes from glutamine, actually neutralizes excess glutamate.
 In the brain, the major concern is having too much glutamate.